• Skip to primary navigation

 Vegan Calzone Recipe

 The ultimate vegan calzone stuffed with veggies, spinach and plant-based cheese.
 Made with authentic thin crust Italian pizza dough and served with a thick homemade tomato sauce for dipping.
-These are really easy and simply the best!
+Really easy to make and simply the best!

 Vegan Veggie Calzone

-A pizza pocket of sorts, made with pizza dough, stuffed with cheese (plant-based of course), vegetables or meats (vegan cruelty-free of course) and then oven-baked and served with a thick marinara sauce on the side.
+A pizza pocket of sorts, made with the best vegan pizza dough, stuffed with cheese (plant-based of course), vegetable or vegan meats and then oven-baked and served with a thick savory marinara sauce on the side.
 If you asked me the spinach and cashew ricotta Calzones are the real deal too.

 Vegan Calzone Pockets Stuffed With Veggies and Spinach

-Calzones can be made without the oven (like yours truly does often), using a hot cast iron griddle/skillet instead.
-It’s definitely faster this way plus it gets those nice grill marks and adds a little hint of smokiness.
+Calzones can be made without the oven (like yours truly does often), using a hot cast iron griddle / skillet instead.
+It’s definitely a faster process this way + it gets those nice grill marks with a little hint of smokiness.

 Best Oven Baked Vegan Calzone